Andrea Ferrara (astrophysicist)

 Andrea Ferrara (born 29 March 1961) is an Italian theoretical astrophysicist and science communicator.

-He is considered one of the top 100 Italian scientists in the field of astrophysics. and he is a professor of cosmology at the Scuola Normale Superiore, where the president of the Classe di Scienze (Faculty of Science) from 2018 to 2024, until he was succeeded by Angelo Vistoli.
+He is considered one of the top 100 Italian scientists in the field of astrophysics. and he is a professor of cosmology at the Scuola Normale Superiore, where he served as president of the Classe di Scienze (Faculty of Science) from 2018 to 2024, until he was succeeded by Angelo Vistoli.

 Career

 He graduated in physics in 1988 from the University of Pisa and he obtained a Ph.D. in astronomy in 1992 from the University of Florence.

 In 2007 he was the supervisor of the doctoral dissertation of Simona Gallerani.